rancher/fleet-docs/docs/webhook.md

 | Gogs            | `gogs`             |
 | Azure DevOps    | `azure-username`   |
 | Azure DevOps    | `azure-password`   |

+#### Option 1: Configure a cluster secret.
+In this case, the secret is unique per cluster, and all GitRepos will use the same one.
+The user does not need to reference it at all; when a payload is received for a specific provider, the system checks if the global secret exists, and if so, whether the key for that provider also exists.
+If the key is present, the secret will be used to validate the payload.

+Make sure to put it in a k8s secret called `gitjob-webhook` in `cattle-fleet-system`.

 For example, to create a secret containing a GitHub secret to validate the webhook payload, run: